 A World-Class Team

 The Cincinnati Fetal Center brings together a nationally recognized team of experts with specialized training and experience in treating mothers and babies with fetal conditions.

 The leadership of the Cincinnati Fetal Center includes:

 - Surgical director: Foong-Yen Lim, MD, Cincinnati Children's

 - Endoscopic fetal surgery director: Jose Peiro, MD, MBA, Cincinnati Children’s

-- Maternal-fetal medicine co-director: William Polzin, MD, MFM, Good Samaritan Hospital
+- Maternal-fetal medicine director: William Polzin, MD, MFM, Good Samaritan Hospital

 - Neonatal director: Paul Kingma, MD, PhD, Cincinnati Children's